Conversation with Nicodemus, 1-22

 This is phrased as a statement, but in fact, of course, it is more of a question: ‘Teacher, it is obvious that you are different and special; are you really the Messiah whom God has promised?’

 3:3 Jesus replied, “I tell you the solemn truth, unless a person is born from above, he cannot see the kingdom of God.”
 3:4 Nicodemus said to him, “How can a man be born when he is old?
 He cannot enter his mother’s womb and be born a second time, can he?”

 In a series of three answers to Nicodemus, Jesus asserts (a) the necessity, v3; (b) the possibility, vv5-8; and (c) the availability, vv10-15, of the new birth.
 (Ryken)

 In reply – As always, Jesus does not deal so much with the stated question, but with the real need.
+He is impervious to flattery.
 He does not peddle information for its own sake, but rather goes straight to the heart.
 He does not descend to his questioner’s standpoint, but lifts him up to his own.

 The reaction of Jesus is remarkable.
 He is not over-elated by the prospect of making such an influential convert.
 There is no grovelling deference, no eager persuasiveness, and no easy compromise.
 Nor is there any reference to the miracles; for these were only ever intended to bring Nicodemus to this point, and to be signs of the spiritual truth Jesus is about to assert.